RegionalPlanAssoc/cruisedetector/README.md

 The installer will prompt you to create a new database, which by default will be named something like `postgis_35_sample`.
 If you are creating this for the first time, you may name this database `cruisedb` or a similar identifiable name.

 ###### After Installation
-In pgadmin4, you can see you may already have database ‘postgres’ and ‘postgis_35_sample’ based on the version of postgis.
-Right-click ‘Databases’ and click ‘Create’ > ‘Database…’.
-To the right of ‘Database’, name this database ‘cruisedb’ or a similar identifiable name.
+In pgadmin4, you can see you may already have database `postgres` and `postgis_35_sample` based on the version of postgis.
+Right-click *‘Databases’* and click *‘Create’* > *‘Database…’*.
+To the right of ‘Database’, name this database `cruisedb` or a similar identifiable name.

 #### Using pgAdmin4
 ###### Query Tool